satadisha/collective-EMD-framework/Aguilar_CollectiveEMD/ReadMe.md

-Download Twitter embeddings (Godin et al.) and put them in the *embeddings/twitter* folder before running
+Download Twitter embeddings (Godin et al.) from: https://drive.google.com/open?id=1lw5Hr6Xw0G0bMT1ZllrtMqEgCTrM7dzc

-Download Gazetteer resources (link in Aguilar et al.'s paper) and put them in the *embeddings/gazetteers* folder before running
+Put them in the *embeddings/twitter* folder before running

 Download data from shared drive and place them in the *data* folder.
 Link can be found in data folder